aymorgan/chatbot_test/README.md

 # Chatbot Test
-Learning about building a chat bot for Facebook by following a tutorial
+Learning about building a chat bot for Facebook by following this tutorial - https://github.com/jw84/messenger-bot-tutorial